FLSE.00.148 Semiotics and Theories of Art loeng 2013.09.24

 Text is an immanent system, the elements of the text form a structure, and every element of the text has a value.

-This sounds like the structure of the artistic text.
+the structure of the artistic text.
 Text as a system makes sense from this point of view, but then again you have to presume that there are "elements".

 Verbal language is not the primary modelling system? - Mihhail Lotman.